mikejacobs/proyekto/README.md

 Only tested in Firefox.

-See saved.json and saved-preview.pngfor sample.
+See saved.json and saved-preview.png for sample.

 TODO: